-As you can imagine, when a railroad track is in the middle of your construction site, the trains dictate your production schedule – something Andrew Foster, Allied resident engineer and his team have mastered over the years.
+As you can imagine, when a railroad track is in the middle of your construction site, the trains dictate your production schedule.
+Something Andrew Foster, resident engineer at Allied, and his team have mastered over the years.

-“When we first started working for the railroads in the late ‘80s, we had a bit of a learning curve to deal with,” Foster says.
+“When we first started working for the railroads in the late 80s, we had a bit of a learning curve to deal with,” says Foster.
 “Choreographing all of the equipment, traffic and trains is something that requires precise pre-planning.
 The trains always have the right of way, they dictate the schedule and will definitely slow down your production.”

-However, despite tough scheduing, paving around railroad tracks can be a successful venture.
-Pavement on any given road is expected to last anywhere from 20-25 years.
+However, paving around railroad tracks can be a successful venture if your company is lucky enough to get the business.
+Pavement design on a given road is expected to last anywhere from 20 to 25 years.
 Foster says that life expectancy drops to about five years for pavement surrounding a railroad crossing.

-“The wear of the train causes the pavement to deflect over an inch on either side and that pavement gets fatigued that much faster than a typical road,” Foster says.
+“The wear of the train causes the pavement to deflect over an inch on either side and that pavement gets fatigued that much faster than a typical road,” says Foster.
 “What you don’t want is a car to get caught on one of those rails or a tire getting blown on an exposed rail.
 That will cause all kinds of hazards if a car is parked on the rail.
-In rare occurrences, the pavement can heave up and a train could catch on part of that pavement.
-That’s been a mess when that happens,” he adds.
+In rare occurrences, the pavement heaves up and a train could catch on part of that pavement.
+That’s been a mess when that happens,” adds Foster.

-“The first thing to know about working for the railroad is safety is always the primary concern,” Foster says.
-“You want to maintain a safety program that will keep everyone safe on the job; nobody’s life is worth a job.”
+“The first thing to know about working for the railroad is safety is always the primary concern,” says Foster.
+“You want to maintain a safety program that will keep everyone safe on the job, nobody’s life is worth a job.”

-“We subscribe to E-Railsafe for that,” Foster says.
-“Anyone who comes within the right-of-way of the railroad crossing needs to have a background check done.
-If anyone has a felony or other crimes on their record, they are not allowed to go near the railroad tracks.
+“We subscribe to E-Railsafe for that,” says Foster.
+“Anyone who comes within the right away of the railroad crossing needs to have a background check done.
+If anyone has a felony or other crimes on their record, they are not allowed to go near the railroad tracks.”

 The employees must also wear ID badges with their name and photo on them when working on these crossings.

-“If we get there at 8 a.m. and they let us know a train is going to come through at 10:30, we know how to plan our sequence of construction and what we think we can get done in that timeframe.
-At 10:15, we clear off the track until the train passes and we’re given clearance to come back into the right-of-way of the tracks again.
+“If we get there at 8 A.M. and they let us know a train is going to come through at 10:30, we know how to plan our sequence of construction and what we think we can get done in that timeframe.
+At 10:15, we clear off the track until the train passes and we’re given clearance to come back into the right away of the tracks again.”

 Railroad in control

-“The railroad property itself is actually completely separate from normal county or township properties,” Foster says.
-“Those right-of-ways have been there for hundreds of years and they can close them down whenever they want to.
-The saying goes ‘the roads cross their tracks, their tracks don’t cross the road’.”
+“The railroad property itself is actually completely separate from normal county or township properties,” says Foster.
+“Those right-aways have been there for hundreds of years and they can close them down whenever they want to.
+The saying goes the roads cross their tracks, their tracks don’t cross the road.”

-Foster says the railroad will usually remove the existing rails through the intersections and ties from the crossing themselves.
-The railroad then recompacts the stone underneath and puts new ties and rails back in place.
+The railroad will usually remove the existing rails through the intersections and ties from the crossing themselves, says Foster.
+They then re-compact the stone underneath and put new ties and rails back in place.
 Then it’s time for Allied to complete the job.

-What the surveying crew measures, determines how far out they have to go with the pavement.
+What the surveying crew measures determines how far out they have to go with the pavement.
 When the crew shows up on Friday, they mark the areas and mill into the pavement.
-“We do this to be sure the asphalt has something good to tie into,” Foster says.
-This is accomplished with a Gehl 7810e skid steer with 18-in. and 24- in. mill attachments (they bring in a larger mill if needed) and then clean up with broom attachments for the skid steers.
+“We do this to be sure the asphalt has something good to tie into,” says Foster.
+This is accomplished with a Gehl 7810e skid steer with 18” and 24” mill attachments.
+Foster and his crew will bring in a larger mill if needed and then clean up with broom attachments for the skid steers.

-“We typically mill out 20 feet on either side of the crossing, two to three inches in depth, depending on the needs of the crossing,” Foster says.
-“The railroad has become more and more concerned with the smoothness of the crossings and milling out farther from the crossing has helped meet that goal.
+“We typically mill out 20’ either side of the crossing 2 inches to 3 inches in depth, depending on the needs of the crossing,” says Foster.
+“The railroad has become more and more concerned with the smoothness of the crossings and milling out further from the crossing has helped meet that goal.
 We clean the area and haul out any broken material and millings to the plant for recycling.”

 Once everything is cleaned up, Allied will install wedges next to the rails.
-Foster says a variety of materials can be used to pave between the rails including concrete, asphalt with rail seal (a rubber joint that allows the flanges on the rail wheel to traverse the pavement area without damaging the asphalt), wood, and even a plastic block made from recycled grocery store bags.
-The plastic blocks have to be handled with care because the heat of the asphalt can melt or deform the plastic.
+There are different materials that the railroad company can choose to do the rails.
+The material utilized in between the rails can range from concrete, asphalt with rail seal (a rubber joint that allows the flanges on the rail wheel to traverse the pavement area without damaging the asphalt), wood, and even a plastic block made from recycled grocery store bags.
+The plastic blocks have to be handled with care since the heat of the asphalt can melt or deform the plastic.

-“The railroad company will look at the local traffic volumes to determine what material should be used between the rails,” Foster says.
+“The railroad company will look at the local traffic volumes to determine what material should be used between the rails,” says Foster.
 “If we’re in a heavier industrial area, they will go with a beefier crossing material, like wood, in between the rails.”

-Allied applies a tack coat to the cleaned surface, then paves the area with a Caterpillar 1055D or 655D paver.
-“We use a large highway paver to make sure that we are achieving consistency in the material and maintaining slopes and grades across there.
+Allied then applies a tack coat to the cleaned surface then paves the area with a Caterpillar 1055D or 655D paver.
+“We use a large highway paver to make sure that we are achieving consistency in the material and maintaining slopes and grades across there.”

-“We achieve compaction through the use of vibratory rollers,” he says.
-“In fact we just added a new Bomag 138 AD-5 with the Economizer asphalt compaction monitoring system.
+“We achieve compaction through the use of vibratory rollers, in fact we just added a new Bomag 138 AD-5 with the Economizer asphalt compaction monitoring system.
 This system helps us monitor the compaction we’re achieving in real time from the roller.”

 The company then lets the pavement set overnight before removing the barricades and moving on to the next crossing.

-“The biggest challenge for railroad crossings is the thickness of the pavements encountered,” Foster says.
+“The biggest challenge for railroad crossings is the thickness of the pavements encountered,” says Foster.
 “The tracks are designed to handle quite a bit of deflection for the heavy trains traversing the rails and the pavement has to be designed to handle that movement.
-The areas within five feet of the track can sometimes be 15 to 18 inches thick.”
+The areas within 5 feet of the track can sometimes be 15 to 18 inches thick.”

-He says this thickness has swayed the approach work to milling instead of complete removal with full depth within five feet of the tracks.
+This thickness has made the approach work sway to milling instead of complete removal with full depth within 5 feet of the tracks Foster adds.

-The types of mix used on these crossings can also vary greatly depending on the road the crossings are on.
-“We tend to use heavier aggregate base materials and even install some polymer-modified superpave mixes when the traffic load is high enough,” Foster says.
+The types of mix used on these crossings can also very greatly depending on the road the crossings are on.
+“We tend to use heavier aggregate based materials and even install some polymer modified superpave mixes when the traffic load is high enough,” says Foster.
 “These crossings can range from 40 tons all the way to 250 tons of asphalt on a crossing and up to 4,000 tons on a rail yard.
 I always meet with the railroad foreman before we pave to determine the types and quantities of materials we will utilize on each crossing.”

 Perfecting the plan